Quinton "Rampage" Jackson Net Worth

 Jackson then moved to Bellator MMA in 2013.
 In his first fight, he faced Joey Beltran, knocking him out in the first round.
 Another first-round knockout came against Christian M'Pumbu.
 After another victory against Muhammed Lawal, Jackson briefly returned to the UFC in 2014 and won against Fabio Maldonado.
 He then spent the next few years fighting several opponents in Bellator MMA, before the organization opted not to re-sign him in 2019.
 At this point, Jackson had a record of 38 wins and 14 losses with 52 total matches.
 20 of his wins came by knockout, and 14 of his wins came by decision.
 Rampage has lost by knockout four times.

-Controversies: On numerous occasions, Jackson has faced controversy after sexual comments and behavior directed towards various reporters.
+On numerous occasions, Jackson has faced controversy after sexual comments and behavior directed towards various reporters.
 Many of these incidents have bordered on assault.

-Legal Issues: In 2008, Jackson was arrested for felony reckless driving and felony hit and run.
+In 2008, Jackson was arrested for felony reckless driving and felony hit and run.
 Officers were forced to chase Quinton before finally apprehending him.
 He pleaded not guilty to all charges and his charges were dismissed after a judge decided that his completion of 200 hours of community service was enough.
 In 2014, Jackson claimed that the reason he was driving so recklessly was that he was desperately trying to reach a friend's house who was going to attempt suicide.

-Real Estate: In 2017, it was reported that Quinton was engaged in a legal battle over his home in Orange County.
+In 2017, it was reported that Quinton was engaged in a legal battle over his home in Orange County.
 According to the court documents, Jackson originally purchased this home in 2010 for $1.15 million in cash.
 Unfortunately, Quinton made a slightly unorthodox move when he purchased the residence, choosing not to put his name on the title.
 He also didn't put the title under the name of a company or entity he controlled.
 Instead, he simply wrote "Jazella," which was the company of a business that his manager controlled at the time.

-Inevitably, he and his manager eventually parted ways, which led to Jackson trying to have the title transferred to his name.
+Eventually, he and his manager eventually parted ways, which led to Jackson trying to have the title transferred to his name.
 But his manager, Denis Joseph Gwynn, had other ideas.
 Gwynn allegedly decided to sell the property, leaving Jackson fighting in court to retain ownership of his own home.
-He eventually filed a lawsuit in order to keep his house.
+He filed a lawsuit in order to keep his house.